-There are no studies looking at possible risks to a pregnancy when the father takes prucalopride.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/
+Studies have not been done to see if prucalopride could affect male fertility or increase the chance of birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase the risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/

 MotherToBaby is currently conducting a study looking at functional constipation and the medications used to treat it in pregnancy.
 If you are interested in learning more about this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study.

 OTIS/MotherToBaby encourages inclusive and person-centered language.
 While our name still contains a reference to mothers, we are updating our resources with more inclusive terms.
 Use of the term mother or maternal refers to a person who is pregnant.
 Use of the term father or paternal refers to a person who contributes sperm.